State of emergency in Russia: Introduction and сancellation

-The state of emergency in Russia is introduced by the president under the circumstances stipulated by the law “On the state of emergency”, with immediate notification of this to the Federation Council and the State Duma.
+The state of emergency in Russia is introduced by the president under the circumstances stipulated by the law "On the state of emergency", with immediate notification of this to the Federation Council and the State Duma.

 The law "On the state of emergency" introduces the concept of goals and circumstances of the state of emergency.
-A state of emergency is introduced to “eliminate the circumstances that served as the basis for the introduction of a state of emergency, to ensure the protection of the rights and freedoms of man and citizen, and to protect the constitutional order of the Russian Federation”.
+A state of emergency is introduced to "eliminate the circumstances that served as the basis for the introduction of a state of emergency, to ensure the protection of the rights and freedoms of man and citizen, and to protect the constitutional order of the Russian Federation".

-A state of emergency is introduced only if there are circumstances that constitute “an immediate threat to the life and security of citizens or the constitutional system of the Russian Federation”.
-Such grounds are divided into two categories:
+A state of emergency is introduced only if circumstances constitute "an immediate threat to the life and security of citizens or the constitutional system of the Russian Federation", including: